Post Plea Substance Abuse Treatment Court (SATC)

 Post-Plea Dual Diagnosis Court

-The Dual Diagnosis Treatment Court is a post plea adjunct to Substance Abuse Treatment Court (SATC) and serves a smaller population of felony offenders experiencing co-occurring disorders of mental illness and substance abuse.
+The Dual Diagnosis Treatment Court is a post plea adjunct to Substance Abuse Treatment Court (SATC) and serves a smaller population of high risk misdemeanor and felony offenders experiencing co-occurring disorders of mental illness and substance abuse.

 Specialized Sex Offender Supervision